Year in Review 2023

 New Agency Endowments

 Two local organizations established Agency Endowments in 2023.
-Congratulations to Tough Enough to Wear Pink on the Dean Dillon Gunnison Tough Endowment and Six Points Evaluation and Training, Inc. on the Six Points Endowment Fund.
+Congratulations to Gunnison Tough on the Dean Dillon Gunnison Tough Endowment and Six Points Evaluation and Training, Inc. on the Six Points Endowment Fund.
 Agency Endowments are component funds of CFGV that provide local nonprofits a stable, ongoing source of funding for operations and programs.
-To contribute to either endowment, please contact Tough Enough to Wear Pink or Six Points directly.
+To contribute to either endowment, please contact Gunnison Tough or Six Points directly.

 STEP Program Added New Advisors